lentinic/taco/README.md

 ##Dependencies
 -----
 The only dependancy taco has is another library of mine - basis.
-Beyond that it provides some build files for use with the tundra2 build system, but there is small enough amount of code I don't imagine it would be difficult to hook it in with whatever else you wanted to use.
+Beyond that it provides some build files for use with the tundra build system, but there is a small enough amount of code I don't imagine it would be difficult to hook it in with whatever else you wanted to use.

 ##Future
 -----